happiness/ddev-seq/README.md

 That's it.
 Open `http://seq.<DDEV_NAME>.ddev.site:8501/` to start exploring your logs and traces.

-### Use OpenTelementry Logs module
+### Use OpenTelementry bundled log module

-If you want to use the log module bundled with the OpenTelemetry module you need to apply the patch from [the following issue](https://www.drupal.org/project/opentelemetry/issues/3505594) to get the log message body into Seq.
+If you want to use the log module bundled with the [OpenTelemetry](https://www.drupal.org/project/opentelemetry) module you need to apply the patch from [the following issue](https://www.drupal.org/project/opentelemetry/issues/3505594) to get the log message body into Seq.

 ## Tracing